dev-bikash-roy/milionbest/README.md

-# MillionBest Toolkit

-This is a lightweight PHP 8.1 toolkit designed for shared hosting.
-It serves several small utilities with a Tailwind CSS UI and a single front controller.
+# AI Tools Web Suite

+This PHP-based web suite provides AI-powered utilities for content creation and business productivity.
+It uses a simple front controller and Router AI API integration.
+Tools are organized into categories loaded from configuration files so you can easily expand the suite.

 ## Setup
 1. Install dependencies with Composer:
    ```bash
    composer install
    ```
+2. Configure API keys and site settings in `config/settings.json`.
+3. Review available categories in `config/categories.json` and assign categories to each tool in `config/tools.json`.
-2. Point your web root to the `public` folder. `.htaccess` rewrites pretty URLs to `index.php`.
+4. Point your web root to the `public` folder.
-3. Update configuration files in `config/` for SEO settings and tool metadata.

-## Included Tools
+## Tools
-- Word Counter
-- JSON Formatter
+- Blog Writer *(Blog Tools)*
+- SEO Keyword Generator *(SEO Tools)*
+- Invoice Generator *(Business)*
+- CV Generator *(Personal Tools)*
+- Writing Assistant *(Writing Assistant)*
+- Product Description Generator *(E-Commerce Tools)*
+- Movie Script Writer *(Movie Script Writing Tool)*
+- Email Writer *(E-mail Tools)*
-- QR Code Generator
+- Image Prompt Generator *(Image Prompts)*

-Additional tools can be added under the `tools/` directory using the same structure.
+Additional categories are predefined in `config/categories.json` including Blog Workflow, YouTube Tools, Code Tools and more.
+Create new tool entries and assign them to any category to extend the application.